formicarium/fmc/README.md

 ## Common
 Just add code there and import it on any other package/app.
-If this package/app lives inside the monorepo (just like `UI` and `CLI`), you will always get the last version on your imports.
+If this package/app lives inside the monorepo (just like `UI` and `CLI`), you will always get the latest code version on your imports.

 ## Tools
 Anything installed here will be available for the other packages inside the monorepo.
 Good things to be here: